dpchimmili/Edge2.0/README.md

 # Edge2.0
-Edge 2.0 sample solution with .NET 3.1 Web API and ReactJs projects.
-This solution is to showcase technical capabilities to work on .NET 3.1 Web API and ReactJS applications.
+Edge 2.0 sample solution with .NET 3.1 Web API and ReactJs projects.,br/> This solution is to showcase technical capabilities to work on .NET 3.1 Web API and ReactJS applications.

 # Dependencies
-.NET Core 3.1 or later
+.NET Core 3.1 or later<br/>
-Visual Studio 2019
+Visual Studio 2019<br/>
 nodejs 12.6.0 or later

 # Edge2.WebAPI application (.NET Core 3.1 WebAPI)